rdkdaniel/rdkdaniel/README.md

 Machine Learning and Data Analyst.
 Patterns are everywhere, BUT the more you try to use them to understand, the greater the chaos you create.

 # 💫 About Me:
-- 🔭 I’m currently working on Deep Learning Porjects in Computer Vision and Natural Language Processing (NLP)<br>- 🌱 I’m currently learning Deep Learning in Game.<br>- 👯 I’m looking to collaborate on anything in Deep Learning, Quantum Computers and Electronics Engineering.<br>- 🤔 I’m looking for help with Low Resource Languages Model and Quantum Computers<br>- 💬 Ask me about anything to do with: Electronic Engineering, Machine/Deep Learning and Quantum Computers<br>- 📫 How to reach me: danielkiguru@gmail.com<br>- 😄 Pronouns: <br>- ⚡ Fun fact: Food is the best<br>-->
+🔭 I’m currently working on Deep Learning Porjects in Computer Vision and Natural Language Processing (NLP)<br>🌱 I’m currently learning Deep Learning in Game.<br>👯 I’m looking to collaborate on anything in Deep Learning, Quantum Computers and Electronics Engineering.<br>🤔 I’m looking for help with Low Resource Languages Model and Quantum Computers<br>💬 Ask me about anything to do with: Electronic Engineering, Machine/Deep Learning and Quantum Computers<br>📫 How to reach me: danielkiguru@gmail.com<br>⚡ Fun fact: Food is the best<br>

 ## 🌐 Socials: